 How to Install A Dash Cam in your Car or Truck (ITRONICS ITB-100HD)

-The itronics is a continuous recording camera which will overwrite the oldest footage when full.
-A 16 GB sd card will get you around 7 hours of footage where as a 32 will be double that at around 14 hours before it over rights the oldest video footage.
-Below is the day and night performance of the Itronics ITB-
+These dashcams are continuous recording cameras that will overwrite the oldest footage when full.
+A 16 GB sd card will get you around 5 hours of footage whereas a 32GB card will be double that at around 10 hours before it over rights the oldest video footage.
+(Depending on the resolution setting)

 - 1. to hide it from people walking by and